Annona rigida

 Annona rigida is a species of plant in the family Annonaceae.
-It is native to Brazil and Colombia.
-Robert Elias Fries, the Swedish botanist who first formally described the species, named it after its rigid (rigidus in Latin) leaves.
+It is endemic to northern Brazil and Colombia.
+Robert Elias Fries, the Swedish botanist who first formally described the species in 1957, named it after its rigid (rigidus in Latin) leaves.

 Description

 It is a bush.
 Its rigid, oblong, yellow-green leaves are 12-20 by 3-5 centimeters, hairless and have pointed tips.
 Its solitary flowers are on thick, rigid pedicels that are 0.5-1 centimeter long with a 3-5 millimeter oval bract near their base.
 Its oval to triangular sepals are 4-5 millimeters long, recurved and come to a point at their tip.
 It has two rows of petals.
 The oval, wrinkled, warty outer petals are 3 by 2 centimeters.
 The outer petals have margins that touch but are not fused.
 The outer surface of the inner petals is covered in dense woolly hairs.
 Its stamen are 5 millimeters long.
 Its immature fruit are round with a diameter of 2–3.5 centimeters and covered in conical projections.
 Its flowers have numerous carpels.